 At present, the GBIF general curriculum includes three courses:

-- strategic and implementation plans for nodes
+- developing strategic plans

 Biodiversity Data Mobilization